 As a jeweler, I often hear most shoppers say, ‘I want this ring for my wife,’ or ‘I’m looking for a perfect necklace as an anniversary gift for my wife’, ‘My wife will definitely love this!’
 These statements prove that jewelry is all about emotions, and these emotions should be reflected in the photograph.

 When a shopper looks at your jewelry images, it should convey how the jewelry will make the wearer feel.
 Dull, blurry, and highly distracting jewelry images will not showcase the real beauty of your jewelry.

 The Basic Jewelry Photo Retouching Processes

-The method of using a white background in images is popular in the ecommerce industry, with many online sellers attributing their success to it.
-A jewelry placed onto a white background brings forward the subject and removes any distractions so the customer can focus on the product itself.
+The method of using a white background in images is popular in the e-commerce industry, with many online sellers attributing their success to it.
+A piece of jewelry placed onto a white background brings forward the subject and removes any distractions so the customer can focus on the product itself.

 Notice how the ring comes to life as it stands out prominently against the white background.
 It shows how a white background photo commands attention from the shoppers and allows them to see every detail of the ring better than the non-white background image.